SupposedlySam/firefuel/docs/coreconcepts.md

 Firefuel works directly with [Firebase Cloud Firestore](https://firebase.flutter.dev/docs/firestore/overview) and the associated [Cloud Firestore Package](https://pub.dev/packages/cloud_firestore).
 As described in the usage section of their docs :

 > Firestore stores data within "documents", which are contained within "collections".
 Documents can also contain nested collections.

 Documents are sent and received from Firebase using [JSON](https://www.json.org/json-en.html).
 Using the cloud firestore package, you receive this data as an untyped collection of type `Map<String, dynamic>`.
 And although you can immediately access this data using the bracket notation `json['myKey']`, this is not scalable.

 ## Type Safe Documents

-To make your Documents type safe, you'll want to convert then from a `Map` to a `Type` of your choosing.
+To make your Documents type safe, you'll want to convert them from a `Map` to a `Type` of your choosing.
 The most common way of converting a `Map` to a `Type` is to create a `class` with both a static (class level) `fromJson` method and an instance level `toJson` method.
 Your `class` will normally contain properties that match the type and name of the fields located on the Document in your Firestore Collection and be called a `Model` by convention.
 You'll then use the `fromJson` method on your model to convert the `Map` from Firestore to a type `T` (your `Model` class) you can use in your application.

 ## Streamlining Type Safety with Collections